GregOnNet/talk-angular-ai-powered-development/README.md

 There is a lot to tell about AI, so I need to continuously remember myself to focus on Angular here.
 Luckily the Angular team already did a great job on integrating Angular with the AI ecosystem.
-There is already a lot on the offical docs page: https://angular.dev/ai.
+There is already a lot on the official docs page: https://angular.dev/ai.

 So why this talk?
 I guess I want to add some background to the whole AI story.